AquaticEcoDynamics/glm-py/README.md

 The <a href="https://github.com/AquaticEcoDynamics/glm-aed/tree/main/binaries" target="_blank">GLM model</a> is available as an executable for Linux (Ubuntu), MacOS, and Windows.
 It is actively developed by the
 [Aquatic EcoDynamics](https://github.com/AquaticEcoDynamics) research group at The University of Western Australia.

-## Why GLM-py?
+## Why glm-py?

-GLM-py provides a series of classes, functions, and data structures that support running GLM simulations, preparing model input data and configurations, and processing model outputs.
+glm-py provides a series of classes, functions, and data structures that support running GLM simulations, preparing model input data and configurations, and processing model outputs.

 Its goal is to make running and deploying GLM in a range of environments easy, e.g., building APIs for web applications or cloud services that use GLM, running batches of GLM simulations on HPCs, and running GLM simulations locally within Python environments such as JupyterLab or QGIS.